-During the period, the Company received an offer to purchase the Porter Idaho Property for a value which was lower than the property's carrying value.
+During the second quarter of 2018, the Company received an offer to purchase the Porter Idaho Property for a value which was lower than the property's carrying value.
 The Company considered this an indicator of impairment and conducted an impairment assessment on the property.
-As a result of the impairment assessment, the Company recorded an impairment of the mineral property interest of \$1,325,759, reducing the carrying value of the property to \$2,972,499, the value of consideration receivable on the sale to Strikepoint Gold Inc. ("Strikepoint").
+As a result of the impairment assessment, the Company recorded an impairment of the mineral property interest of \$1,325,759, reducing the carrying value of the property to \$2,972,499, the value of consideration receivable on the sale to StrikePoint Gold Inc. ("StrikePoint").

-On August 15, 2018, the Company sold Mount Rainey Silver to Strikepoint in exchange for 9,500,000 common shares of StrikePoint, and \$1,500,000 in cash, \$250,000 of which is payable on closing and the remaining amount payable in instalments of \$250,000 to \$375,000 over a period ending on December 31, 2019.
+On August 15, 2018, the Company sold Mount Rainey to StrikePoint in exchange for 9,500,000 securities of StrikePoint (Note 8), and a series of cash payments totalling \$1,500,000 over a period ending December 31, 2019, and secured by a first claim over the issued and outstanding shares of Mount Rainey.
 In addition, Skeena holds a 1% NSR on the Property and StrikePoint has the option to buy back 0.5% at a price of \$750,000.